downloadpizza/commonkey_extractor/README.md

 - [ ] Linux

 ## Usage
 Double click the executable.
-A CMD or Terminal (depending on your platform) window will appear.
+A CMD or Terminal (depending on your platform) window will appear. <br>
 Drag and drop your otp.bin inside your Terminal/CMD window. <br> It will put the path to it and it will (normally) give you your common key after pressing enter.

 And done!